nandabritto/Where_is_Billy/README.md

 * Font Selection

 Two complimentary fonts were chosen with [Google Fonts](https://fonts.google.com/) to be used across the whole of the website.
-The chosen fonts were FontName.
+The chosen fonts were Montserrat, sans-serif;

 <img src="">